koro-lag/lightworks/README.md

 Our project has been dedicated to finding a solution to these issues—approaching it in two ways.
 We have developed a program that aims to promote energy savings by making consumers more conscious of their energy use.
 We have also innovated a new mechanism called LDT (Live Dimming Technology) that we estimate can make LEDs around 30% more efficient.

-Below, we speak briefly about both solutions (a more in-depth explanation is available in our video and GitHub repository).
+Below, we speak briefly about both solutions.

 ### Live Dimming Technology